OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

   - Not covered yet in ISO/IEC standards.

 #### #OBFUSCATETRAININGDATA
 (development-time datascience).
 Obfuscate training data: attain a degree of obfuscation of sensitive data where possible.
-When this is done for personal data, it is referred to as _differential privacy_.
+When this is done for personal data, it is referred to as _differential privacy_ which is a framework for formalizing privacy in statistical and data analysis, ensuring that the privacy of individual data entries in a database is protected.
+The key idea is to make it possible to learn about the population as a whole while providing strong guarantees that the presence or absence of any single individual in the dataset does not significantly affect the outcome of any analysis.

 Examples of approaches are: